Broad Street, Reading: History

 Broad Street was central to the second Battle of Reading, also known as the Battle of Broad Street, in 1688.
 In this skirmish, the only significant military action of the Glorious Revolution, the Royalist army of James II was defeated by the Protestant troops of Prince William of Orange.
 Two days after the defeat of his troops in Reading, James quit London and fled to France.
 William assumed the British crown in 1689 as William III.

 In 1862, the row of shops that had occupied the centre of what is now the eastern end of Broad Street was demolished.
-The narrow streets of Fisher Row and Butcher Row were joined together and became part of Broad Street.
+The narrow streets of Fisher Row and Butcher Row were joined and became part of Broad Street.
 In 1879, the first line of the Reading Tramway Company's horse-drawn tramway was opened along Broad Street.

 In 1903, Reading Corporation Tramways' electric trams replaced the horse-drawn tramcars along Broad Street.
 The following year, the last major change to the street plan of Broad Street occurred when Queen Victoria Street was opened, cutting through various old properties between Broad Street and Friar Street.
 Queen Victoria Street at last provided a direct link from Broad Street to Reading station, opened in 1840.

 The last tram services in Reading continued to operate along Broad Street until 1939, when they were replaced by trolleybuses.
 These in turn were retired in 1968, when diesel buses took over.
 In 1970, Broad Street was closed to all traffic except buses and for access, with through traffic diverted onto a one-way system and the first phase of the town's Inner Distribution Road.

 Broad Street was further pedestrianised in 1995, and the bus services that previously used it were diverted onto the loop route around the town's central area, using St Mary's Butts, Friar Street, Market Place and Minster Street.
 The street was subsequently remodelled with a red-brick surface extending across the whole width of the street, and with the inclusion of street trees, sculpture and licensed street traders.

 Retail

 The department store of John Lewis & Partners (formerly known as Heelas) is located on Broad Street.
-There are also branches of many chain stores, including Bhs, Boots, H&M, Marks and Spencers, Next, Sainsbury's, schuh and W H Smith.
+There are also branches of many chain stores, including Boots, H&M, Marks and Spencer, Next, Sainsbury's, schuh and W H Smith.
 The Broad Street branch of booksellers Waterstone's is of particular interest, as it is a remarkable conversion of a nonconformist chapel dating from 1707.

 The Oracle shopping centre has a direct entrance from Broad Street, and houses many other major stores, including the department stores of Debenhams and House of Fraser, as well as a large selection of restaurants and bars.

 Union Street known locally as Smelly Alley due to its open fronted fishmonger's and greengrocer's shops, is a narrow street which runs between Broad Street and the parallel Friar Street.
 Although the number of food shops has declined recently, it is still home to a number of local independent stores.